williamgturner/myblog/src/pages/blog/on-the-origin-of-3d.md

 The advantage of the raycasting approach is efficient computations, vital back when RAM was measured in kilobytes rather than gigabytes.
 <br/>
 <br/>
 This isn't without its drawbacks though.
-Raycasting works best with walls at 90-degree angles, and lacks any real ability to simulate height differences, like stairs.
+Raycasting works best with walls at 90-degree angles, and lacks any real ability to simulate height differences, like stairs or slopes.
 <br/>
 <br/>
 ## What's Coming